HojouFotytu/Misc-PT-Tools/Bag Swapper.md

 Find a few coins in an up-trend on volume, or a coin that is ready to make a move (bouncing off support, making a breakout).

-Sell your bag, and transfer those funds to the new coins, to recover your losses.
+Sell your bag, and transfer those funds to the new coins.

 You can use this tool to calculate how many of the new coins you need to buy, and the new sell prices to hotconfig.